Angelians

 “Do you need help?
 Do you need me to come?” she asked.
 Her voice softened to the soothing tone of the woman who loved him.
 It worked.
 Her natural serenity calmed his fear.
 He let his memory of her warmth, of his love for her, begin to evaporate the fear.

 He took a deep breath.
 “No. I’ve got this.
 I’ll be okay.
 See you soon.
 I love you.”
 He ended the call, took another deep, cleansing breath, and resolved that he would not let his fear win.
 “No!
-No, goddammit!” he declared.
+No, goddammit!” he declared loudly.

 His outburst startled a passing elderly woman grasping a shopping bag, who hurried past the crouched, demented man.

-He pulled himself to his feet, looking back down the street toward the coffee shop.
-Even given that the hulking man had triggered an unreasoning fear, he wouldn’t be able to live with himself if he didn’t overcome that fear and find out who this man was.
-He decided catching the man on the street was the best strategy, so he walked back toward the coffee shop, intently watching the entrance.
+He knew he wouldn’t be able to live with himself if he didn’t overcome the fear that the man had triggered and find out who he was.
+He decided that confronting the man on the street was the best strategy.
+So, he hauled himself to his feet and started back toward the coffee shop, intently watching the entrance.

-He realized he had no weapon, should the confrontation turn violent.
+He realized that he had no weapon, should the encounter turn violent.
 So, he pulled out his keys, clutching them so their points jutted from between his fingers.

-He waited for fifteen minutes, but the man never came out.
+He waited outside the shop for fifteen minutes, but the man never emerged.
 He must still be in the shop, thought Luis.
 He would re-enter the shop, spot the man, and follow him out.

 But when he went back in, the man was gone.
 “Damnit!” he muttered.
 He must have exited onto the other street.
 He dashed out that entrance, scanning the block, but didn’t see the man.

-He decided that this would by no means be the end of this quest.
-He would come back, and at the same time every day, assuming that the man was a creature of habit.
+He determined that this would by no means be the end of this quest.
+He would come back every day at the same time, assuming that the man was a creature of habit.
 He would find the man, and he would confront him.

 So, he retrieved his things, took them down the street to his white Camry, and drove away.
-He needed to talk out this event.
-He needed to find out what Dr. Heinrich thought about it.
-He needed to go to the Hunter Institute for Neuroscience.
+He needed to talk out this event; to find out what Dr. Heinrich thought about it.
+He needed to go to the Poseidon Institute for Neuroscience.

-“Are you willing to relive it again?” asked Dr. Wilhelm Heinrich.
+“Are you willing to confront the trauma again?” asked Dr. Wilhelm Heinrich.

 “I think so.
 Yeah, I’ll try,” said Luis.

-“Good, and remember you are safe.
+“Good, relax now and let the memories in if they come.
 So, what was it about the man that frightened you?”

 Luis paused, his brow furrowed in concentration.
 “Seeing him brought back something bad.
 Maybe a memory?”